AACP Committees

 Nominating Committee

-The Nominating Committee for AACP Officers may consist of five members, including the Immediate Past President who shall be the Chair, and to include two from the Council of Deans and two from the Council of Faculties.
+The Nominating Committee consists of 7 members, including the Immediate Past President who shall be the Chair, and the Immediate Past Chair of the COD, COF, and COS plus 1 appointed member for the COD, COF, and COS.

 Members are to select candidates for President-elect from among active members of the Association.